jzaiss1/swdv630-final-project/data/README.md

 ## Data File Types

-* The `*.screen` files contain information to drive the various screens displayed in the console.
+* The `*.screen` files contain information to drive the various screens displayed in the console
-* the `employees` file is used to simulate the on-boarding of employees.
+* the `employees` file is used to simulate the on-boarding of employees